 Energy Advancement and Innovation Center

-Learn more about how Ohio State in investing in the spaces and places that empower collaboration by visiting Ohio State Environments.
+Learn more about how Ohio State in investing in the spaces and places that empower collaboration by visiting Carmenton.

 Additional Information

-The 66,000 square foot Energy Advancement and Innovation Center will encourage new diverse collaborations to propel the next generation of convergent energy research and technology incubation.
-The building will be designed in conjunction with the Interdisciplinary Research Facility to ensure consistent design and site construction.
-Design will prioritize passive and active strategies to reduce energy usage.
-The project will include the installation of a direct current (DC) microgrid with future plans to install photovoltaics/solar panels on the roof.
+The 66,000 square foot Energy Advancement and Innovation Center encourages new diverse collaborations to propel the next generation of convergent energy research and technology incubation.
+The building was designed in conjunction with the Interdisciplinary Research Facility to ensure consistent design and site construction.
+Design prioritized passive and active strategies to reduce energy usage.
+The project includes the installation of a direct current (DC) microgrid with future plans to install photovoltaics/solar panels on the roof.

-The facility will include a 210-seat seminar room and a 96-seat cafe to serve the Innovation Center and nearby Interdisciplinary Research Facility.
+The facility includes a 210-seat seminar room and a 96-seat cafe to serve the Innovation Center and nearby Interdisciplinary Research Facility.
 Additional building features include:

 • Approximately 8,000 square feet of dedicated lab space